 Finally, it is in your best interest to be completely honest and forthcoming with your attorney about how your accident occurred and the losses you have experienced and will likely suffer in the future.

 Leaving out important details about your accident or attempting to inflate your losses can leave you with a worse outcome than you would obtain if you were transparent about your situation from the outset.
 In addition, a well-informed lawyer can help you much better than one who is in the dark about important facts about your case.
-Contact The Patel Firm today.
+Contact us at The Patel Firm PLLC today.
+You can call us at (361) 400-2036.